-8.6.7 The bulwark, if arranged, shall comply with the requirements of 2.14, Part II "Hull".

-8.6.8 Satisfactory means (in the form of life lines, gangways, underdeck passages, etc.) shall be provided for the protection of the crew in getting to and from their quarters, the machinery space and all other parts used in the necessary work of the ship.

-8.6.9 A fore and aft permanent gangway shall be provided on type "A" ships at the level of the superstructure deck between the poop and the midship superstructure or deckhouse, where fitted, or equivalent means of access shall be provided to carry out the purpose of the gangway, such as underdeck passages.
+- 8.6.7 The bulwark, if arranged, shall comply with the requirements of 2.14, Part II "Hull". - 8.6.8 Satisfactory means (in the form of life lines, gangways, underdeck passages, etc.) shall be provided for the protection of the crew in getting to and from their accommodation spaces, the machinery space and all other parts used in the necessary work of the ship. - 8.6.9 A fore and aft permanent gangway shall be provided on type "A" ships at the level of the superstructure deck between the poop and the midship superstructure or deckhouse, where fitted, or equivalent means of access shall be provided to carry out the purpose of the gangway, such as underdeck passages.
 The width of the passages shall be not less than 1 m.
 The gangways over the entire length of the plating on either side shall be fitted with longitudinal guarding bars.
 Reliable guard rails, the dimensions of which shall comply with the requirements of 8.6.2, 8.6.3 and 8.6.5 of this Part, and 3.5.5.2, Part II "Hull" shall be provided.

 The gangways shall be constructed of a fire-resisting material, and the plating shall be made, in addition, of a non-slip material.

-When the plating is manufactured of fibre reinforced plastic, the material shall possess the low flame spread characteristics, and shall not generate excessive quantities of smoke and toxic products at elevated temperatures in compliance with 1.6, Part VI "Fire Protection"
+The plating may be manufactured of fibre reinforced plastic provided it complies with the requirements of 6.9, Part XIII "Materials".